Leo Seward: Marriage

 He married Eveleen Josine McCarthy (1884-1967) — the sister of Dr. Kevin McCarthy, President of the Footscray Football Club from 1926 to 1938 — in Ballarat, on 19 August 1916.
 They had four children.

 Education

 He was educated at St Patrick's College, Ballarat, and at the Ballarat School of Mines.

 Football

 Given the conditions of the admission of the University team to the VFL competition in 1908, and because he had attended the Ballarat School of Mines, Seward was eligible to play for the University side.
+Whilst playing for the University team, "among his contemporaries, he was regarded as the cleverest follower of his day".

 Even though he played for just one season in the VFL, he played for many years in Ballarat and also a season for the Perth Football Club in the West Australian Football League.

-Seward, considered to be a magnificent player, bigger than most others, possessing a long kick and a strong mark, was acknowledged to be one of the finest players of his time.
+Seward, considered to be a magnificent player, bigger than most others, possessing a long kick and a strong mark, was acknowledged to be one of the finest players of his time: